slsa-framework/slsa-proposals/0004/README.md

 use.
-Each such ‘trust on first use' policy contains expectations based on observed provenance, and can be used as a baseline to detect unexpected changes, for example a too low SLSA level, missing provenance, or an unexpected change in a ‘sensitive' provenance property.
+Each such ‘trust on first use' policy contains expectations based on observed provenance, and can be used as a baseline to detect unexpected changes, for example a too low SLSA level, missing provenance, or an unexpected change in a 'sensitive' provenance property.

 We expect that provenance expectations will initially be managed locally where they are used: at the package developer, at the package registry, or at the